Val Chmerkovskiy Posts ‘Sexy’ Pic With Wife Jenna Johnson As They Swim With The Pigs In The Bahamas

 “Let’s be honest, You and Jen make everything look sexier,” another added.

-But others expressed concern over how dangerous the encounter could have been had the run into an aggressive animal.
+But others expressed concern over how dangerous the encounter could have been had they run into an aggressive animal.

 “Omgosh they can be mean.
 Glad you had a nice one,” one fan wrote of the notorious swimming pigs.